 JD Martinez joins Carlos Beltran and David Wright as former Mets to transition their career into the front office taking the role as special advisor to the general manager.
 But what exactly is a ‘special advisor’ and how does this make the Mets a better team than they were without JD Martinez.

-A special advisor is a postion filled by former big leaguers to offer advise for internal operations for their team’s organization.
+A special advisor is a position filled by former big leaguers to offer advice for internal operations for their team’s organization.
 It is a fluid role used to guide operations, mentor players and asssit with coaching or scouting.

 Given that JD Martinez had a very successful major league career spread across 14 seasons with the Astros, Tigers, Diamondbacks, Red Sox, Dodgers and Mets, it makes a lot of sense the Mets trusted him to give him such a versatile role in their organization development.